itkovian/slurm/README.rst

 This is the Slurm Workload Manager.
 Slurm is an open-source cluster resource management and job scheduling system that strives to be simple, scalable, portable, fault-tolerant, and interconnect agnostic.
-SLURM currently has been tested only under Linux.
+Slurm currently has been tested only under Linux.

-As a cluster resource manager, SLURM provides three key functions.
+As a cluster resource manager, Slurm provides three key functions.
 First, it allocates exclusive and/or non-exclusive access to resources (compute nodes) to users for some duration of time so they can perform work.
 Second, it provides a framework for starting, executing, and